Estonian food made with chanterelles and dill in TartuPhoto author: Hans Markus Antson, Restaurant Pompeii

 Foodies and everyone else interested in good food should head to South Estonia, as Tartu County is calling!

-Alongside well-known food festivals and renowned restaurants, Tartu and Tartu County will host a broad range of food-related events, cozy cafés, authentic pop-ups, and much more.
-To sample fare from local producers, look for the "Tartumaine Toit" label in stores, which is given to products made or produced in Tartu County.
+To sample fare from local producers, look for the "Tartumaine Toit" label in stores, which indicates products made or produced in Tartu County.

 Back in the days of the Hanseatic League, merchants and foodstuffs passed through what is now Tartu County.